The Corporate Tax Planning Law Review: Luxembourg

 - a Luxembourg-resident fully taxable company;

-- a company covered by Article 2 of PSD or a Luxembourg PE thereof;
+- a company covered by Article 2 of the PSD or a Luxembourg PE thereof;

-- Luxembourg, a municipality, a syndicate of municipalities or local corporate bodies governed by public law;
+- Luxembourg, a municipality, or a syndicate of municipalities or local corporate bodies governed by public law;

-- a company liable to a tax corresponding to Luxembourg CIT, and a resident of a country with which Luxembourg has a double tax treaty or a Luxembourg PE thereof;
+- a company liable to a tax corresponding to Luxembourg CIT that is resident in a country with which Luxembourg has a double tax treaty, or a Luxembourg PE thereof;

-- a company resident in an EEA Member State other than an EU Member State, and liable to a tax corresponding to the Luxembourg CIT or a Luxembourg PE thereof; or
+- a company resident in an EEA member state other than an EU member state and liable to a tax corresponding to Luxembourg CIT, or a Luxembourg PE thereof; or

-- a Swiss-resident company7 that is effectively subject to CIT in Switzerland without benefiting from an exemption; or
+- a Swiss-resident company14 that is effectively subject to CIT in Switzerland without benefiting from an exemption; and

-- at the time the income is made available, the recipient holds or commits itself to hold directly for an uninterrupted period of at least 12 months a participation of at least 10 per cent or an acquisition price of at least €1.2 million in the share capital of the distributing entity.
-Holding a participation through a tax-transparent entity is deemed to be a direct participation in the proportion of the net assets held in this entity.
+- at the time the income is made available, the recipient holds, or commits itself to hold, directly, for an uninterrupted period of at least 12 months, a participation of at least 10 per cent or having an acquisition price of at least €1.2 million in the share capital of the distributing entity.
+Holding a participation through a tax-transparent entity is deemed to be a direct participation in the proportion of the net assets held in that entity.

 Such an application of the national participation exemption could be envisaged in the case of dividends distributed by a Luxembourg-resident company to its eligible shareholder in the form of a US real estate investment trust.

-The participation of a Luxembourg company in another company will be considered as an exempt asset for NWT tax purposes to the extent the conditions of the Luxembourg participation exemption regime, as described above, are met (except that the Luxembourg company must merely hold the qualifying participation at the end of the previous accounting year).
+The participation of a Luxembourg company in another company will be considered as an exempt asset for NWT tax purposes to the extent that the conditions of the Luxembourg participation exemption regime, as described above for dividends and liquidation proceeds, are met (except that the Luxembourg company must merely hold the qualifying participation at the end of the previous accounting year).

 Transfer pricing considerations

-To provide practical guidance to companies engaged in intra-group financing activities and following the implementation of the new Article 56 bis of the ITL, the LTA issued a circular letter,8 dated 27 December 2016, which follows the OECD guidelines in transfer pricing matters.
+To provide practical guidance to companies engaged in intra-group financing activities and following the implementation of the new Article 56bis of the ITL, the Luxembourg tax authorities issued a circular letter,15 dated 27 December 2016, which follows the OECD guidelines in transfer pricing matters.

-Transfer pricing considerations, inter alia, apply to all companies that are engaged in intra-group financing transactions.
+Transfer pricing considerations, inter alia, apply to all companies engaged in intra-group financing transactions.

 Determination of the arm's-length price

-The comparability analysis is the main element for the application of the arm's-length principle: the arm's-length principle is based on a comparison of the conditions of a controlled transaction with the conditions that would have been made had the parties been independent had they undertaken a comparable transaction under comparable circumstances.
+The comparability analysis is the main determinant in the application of the arm's-length principle: the arm's-length principle is based on a comparison of the conditions of a controlled transaction with the conditions that would have existed had the parties been independent, and had they undertaken a comparable transaction under comparable circumstances.

 Equity at risk

 Companies engaged in intra-group financing activities must have the financial capacity – or equity at risk – to assume the risks related thereto.
-The amount of equity at risk must hence be determined by an appropriate transfer pricing analysis on a case-per-case basis.
-No specific methodology is foreseen but equity at risk needs to be determined on the basis of a credit risk analysis, which includes a market analysis, a balance sheet analysis as well as all the other elements that are relevant for the determination of the risks linked to a financing activity.
+The amount of equity at risk must thus be determined by an appropriate transfer pricing analysis on a case-by-case basis.
+While no specific methodology is provided for, equity at risk needs to be determined based on a credit risk analysis, including a market analysis, a balance sheet analysis and all other elements relevant to the determination of the risks linked to a financing activity.

-To be able to control the aforementioned risks, an intra-group financing company must have a genuine presence in Luxembourg, which requires a minimum of economic substance in Luxembourg, as follows:
+To be able to control the aforementioned risks, an intra-group financing company must have a genuine presence in Luxembourg.
+The minimum economic substance in Luxembourg required is as follows:

-- the majority of the members of the board of managers, directors or managers having power to bind the company must be (1) Luxembourg residents or (2) non-residents who pursue a professional activity (i.e., a business or agricultural, forestry, independent or salaried activity) in Luxembourg and who are taxable in Luxembourg for at least 50 per cent of their professional revenue.
-If a company is part of the management board, it must have its statutory seat and central administration in Luxembourg;
+- the majority of the members of the board of managers, directors or managers having power to bind the company must be (1) Luxembourg residents or (2) non-residents who pursue a professional activity (i.e., a business or agricultural, forestry, independent or salaried activity) in Luxembourg and who are taxable in Luxembourg on at least 50 per cent of their professional revenue.
+If a company is part of the management board, it must have its legal domicile and head office in Luxembourg;

 - the company must have qualified personnel able to control the transactions performed.
 The company may, however, outsource functions that do not have a significant impact on the control of the risks;